dbcli/pgcli/docs/pages/asking_for_input.rst

 Adding a bottom toolbar
 -----------------------

-Adding a bottom toolbar is as easy as passing a ``bottom_toolbar`` function to :func:`~prompt_toolkit.shortcuts.prompt`.
-The function is called every time the prompt is rendered (at least on every key stroke), so the bottom toolbar can be used to display dynamic information.
-It should return formatted text or a list of ``(style, text)`` tuples.
+Adding a bottom toolbar is as easy as passing a ``bottom_toolbar`` argument to :func:`~prompt_toolkit.shortcuts.prompt`.
+This argument be either plain text, :ref:`formatted text <formatted_text>` or a callable that returns plain or formatted text.

+When a function is given, it will be called every time the prompt is rendered, so the bottom toolbar can be used to display dynamic information.

 The toolbar is always erased when the prompt returns.

 .. code:: python